chros73/rtorrent-wiki/Home.md

 [![Travis CI](https://api.travis-ci.org/rakshasa/rtorrent.png?branch=master)](https://travis-ci.org/rakshasa/rtorrent)
 [![Download](http://img.shields.io/badge/download-v0.9.6-0000ff.svg)](https://github.com/rakshasa/rtorrent/wiki#download-links)

 :busts_in_silhouette: :pencil: | This wiki is editable by any GitHub user, and thus the often-expressed wish for a complete and current manual depends on *YOU*.
-See [Mastering Wikis](https://guides.github.com/features/wikis/) and [Mastering Markdown](https://guides.github.com/features/mastering-markdown/), it's *NOT* :rocket: science. :wink: The [TODO](https://github.com/rakshasa/rtorrent/wiki/TODO) page has a list of pending work items.
+See [Mastering Wikis](https://guides.github.com/features/wikis/) and [Mastering Markdown](https://guides.github.com/features/mastering-markdown/), it's *NOT* :rocket: science. :wink: The [[TODO]] page has a list of pending work items.
 ---: | :---

 The **rTorrent** bittorrent client uses ncurses and is ideal for use with [tmux](https://tmux.github.io/), [screen](http://www.gnu.org/software/screen/) or  [dtach](http://dtach.sourceforge.net/).
-Alternatively, version 0.9.7+ has a [built-in daemon mode](https://github.com/rakshasa/rtorrent/wiki/Daemon_Mode) disabling the user interface, so you can only control it via XMLRPC.
+Alternatively, version 0.9.7+ has a [[built-in daemon mode|Daemon_Mode]] disabling the user interface, so you can only control it via XMLRPC.
 It supports saving of sessions, allows the user to add/remove torrents, and much more.

 **Contents**